simone-cappelletti/DesignPatternImplementations/README.md

 ## Command pattern
 In the implementation of the command pattern, I simulated an home remote controller which can be used to control some components of an house, as example lights, windows, doors...
 Every action is implemented like a standalone command, this permits to decouple the logic between the controller and the actions.

+## Adapter pattern
+In the implementation of the adapter pattern, I simulated a third-party service returning stock market data in XML format.
+The client however needs data in JSON format, so it uses the adapter to obtain the data in that format.